[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Unused data means data of uninstalled plugins, uninstalled themes, post revisions, unused cache, etc.

-After a while, the garbage not only slows down the database server but also starts the error “php_memory_limit is exhausted .”
+After a while, the garbage not only slows down the database server but also causes the error “php_memory_limit is exhausted .”

 Install the WP-Optimize plugin and clean it up.WP optimize uninstalled plugin table